babbleberry/rpi4-osdev/part10-multicore/README.md

 mov     sp, #MAIN_STACK
 ```

 We then continue to clear the BSS as always, and jump to our `main()` function in C code.
-If it does happen to return, we branch back to halt the core.
+If it does happen to return, we branch back to `1:` to halt the core.

 Waking the secondary cores
 --------------------------
-Previously, we've halted the other cores by spinning them in an infinite loop at label `1:`.
-Instead, each core will now watch a value at its own unique memory address, initialised to zero at the bottom of _boot.S_, and named as `spin_cpu0-3`.
+Previously, we've unequivocally halted the other cores by spinning them in an infinite loop at label `1:`.
+Instead, each core will now watch a value at its own designated memory address, initialised to zero at the bottom of _boot.S_, and named as `spin_cpu0-3`.
 If this value goes non-zero, then that's a signal to wake up and jump to that memory location, executing whatever code is there.
-Once that code returns, we start watching again.
+Once that code returns, we start looping and watching all over again.

 ```c
     adr     x5, spin_cpu0        // Base watch address